e-mission/e-mission-phone/README.md

     - javascript errors: `rm -rf node_modules && npm install`
     - native code compile errors: `rm -rf plugins && rm -rf platforms && npx cordova prepare`

-Create a remote to pull updates from upstream

 Beta-testing debugging
 ---
 If users run into problems, they have the ability to email logs to the